dkonigsberg/printsizer/README.md

 ### Exposure Time Adjustment

 To begin this process, you first need to input the following:
-* Enlarger height (negative-to-print distance) for the first, or smaller, print.
+* Enlarger height (negative-to-print distance) for the first, or base, print.
 * Exposure time for the first, or smaller, print.
-* Enlarger height (negative-to-print distance) for the second, or larger, print.
+* Enlarger height (negative-to-print distance) for the second, or target, print.
 * Enlarger profile to use for calculating the new exposure.

 Enlarger profiles, at a minimum, contain the focal length of the enlarging